 Diversity starts with the way you hire your talent in.
 We coach your hiring teams on how to challenge their biases and look for fresh talent.
 We also coach on how to look for 'potential' and from the 'one rung below'.

 We set up an internal scheme, but also can bring in external coaches as required.
 Most importantly, we coach the mentors on how to be effective with the GROW model.
 With some creative leaders too busy to mentor, we provide an on-call service to creatives when and where they need it.
 Throughout the business, we identify champions to help talent progress.

 Diverse talent may get ‘stuck’ at mid-management.
 Working with your L&D managers, we supercharge your low performers and accelerate your high potentials.
-We are launching the Future Leaders School in June.
+We are launching the' Future Leaders' School in June 2017 for diverse women.

 Our trainers coach in everything from affinity and unconscious bias training (recommended for everyone who makes hiring decisions) to workplace culture best practice.
 For HR directors, we are your diversity right-hand.

 We understand the advertising/marketing industry will reach its full potential with the experiences and talents of all.

-We are behind advancing gender equality in our agency, particularly in creative departments, addressing the loss of women across the career pipeline and the absence of women at a senior creative level.
+We are behind advancing diversity in our agency, particularly in creative departments, addressing the loss of women/BAME talent across the career pipeline and the absence of diverse talent at a senior creative level.

 We commit to changing unequal representation across all creative disciplines (copy, art direction, design, film directors and creative technology).

 For clients looking for agencies committed to diversity, our badge is now championed by the:

 We believe the recruitment sector has a huge role to play in the diversity story.
 If your company would like to become ‘Creative Equals Certified’, please get in touch.
 There are two phases to this: we train in unconscious bias as we believe everyone has to understand why they make - and their clients make - the decisions they do.
 We will give your front-line staff unconscious bias training, plus coach in our seven-point charter.